slazav/graphene/Readme.md

 only one program can access database at a time.
 This setting can be useful if you want to do massive and fast operations with a database and no other programs use this database.
 For example, importing large amount of data to a database can be done faster without using environment.
-This mode is also used in readonly mode (`-R` command-line option).

 - `lock` -- Default mode.
 Environment (a few additional files) provides database locking to allow multiple programs work with the database